dsc-courses/dsc30-2023-su/lessons/associative-collections.md

 List<CharSequence> allMatches(CharSequence prefix)
 ```

-How might we evaluate autocomplete in Husky Maps using the value-sensitive design perspectives?
+How might we evaluate autocomplete in Triton Maps using the value-sensitive design perspectives?

 Human values
 : The list of results produced by autocomplete provides users with everything that matches their search query.
 But the `Autocomplete` interface does not personalize these results at all: given a search query, everyone sees the same results.
 There is no parameter or field for storing the personalization information.
 Results could be more helpful if they were tuned to your profile.